Delicately sweet and sour, barbados cherry is a small-sized berry native to the Caribbean islands.

 The fruit features bright-red color, round or oblate shape, with tri-lobes which are more obvious at its bottom.
-Each berry measures about 1.5 to 4 cm in diameter and weigh about 5-7 g.
-Inside, the pulp is juicy with sweet and tart flavor and consists of three tiny winged edible seeds.
-Ripe berries are sweeter and juicier than that of immature, green skinned ones that can be consumed out of hand.
+Each berry measures about 1.5 to 4 cm in diameter and weighs about 5-7 g.
+Inside, the pulp is juicy with a sweet and tart flavor and consists of three tiny winged edible seeds.
+Ripe berries are sweeter and juicier than immature, green-skinned ones that can be consumed out of hand.

 Barbados cherry is very low in calories.
 100 g fresh berries provide just 32 calories.
 Nonetheless, they compose many health benefiting components such as vitamins, and pigment anti-oxidants that contribute immensely towards optimum health and wellness.

 The berries possess high levels of antioxidants in comparison to some of other Amazonian fruits such as acai, abiu, wax jambu, etc. Poly-phenolic anthocyanidin compounds namely chlorogenic acid, ferulic acid, pelargonidin, malvidin, tannins, cyanidin-3-glycoside, quercetin, and kaempferol largely contribute to their antioxidant value.